Father at window shot in face, Afghan witness says

 "I watched them from a wall for a while.
 Then they opened fire on me.
 The bullets hit the wall.
 They were laughing.
 They did not seem normal.
 It was like they were drunk," he said.

-After rushing to his home and hiding all night, Lala, who is no relation to Jan Agha, went to check on the neighbours.
+After rushing to his home and hiding all night, Lala, who is no relation to Jan Agha, went to check on the neighbors.

 "It was a slaughter.
 The bullet-riddled bodies were all over the room and it seemed they were burned with curtains and blankets that were torched," he said.